ZESCO: Limitations

 The national grid in Zambia only extends to some parts of the country.
-For example, it ends 380 km from the Ikelenge area around Kalene Hill in the extreme northwest, and as of 2008, ZESCO had no plans to provide power to this remote area.
-In response, some small-scale private operations have been established such as the Zengamina 700 KW hydroelectric generator.
+For example, it ends 380 km from the Ikelenge area around Kalene Hill in the extreme northwest.
+As of 2008, ZESCO had no plans to provide power to this remote area due to an increase in shareholder allotments.
+In response, some small-scale private operations have been established, such as the Zengamina 700 KW hydroelectric generator.
 The Energy Regulation Board is encouraging private investment in hydroelectric power generation in view of the power deficit.